-Metropolitan Newspapers publish one national and 15 daily and Sunday newspapers, these newspapers offer editorial coverage in every state with titles that truly reflect Australian life and the communities they serve.
+Metropolitan newspapers publish one national and 15 daily and Sunday newspapers, these newspapers offer editorial coverage in every state with titles that truly reflect Australian life and the communities they serve.
 To give you an idea, below is an example of advertising rates for a popular metropolitan newspaper, The Courier:

-Community Newspapers cover local issues, events and news that matter to specific communities.
+Local community newspapers cover local issues, events and news that matter to specific communities.
 It compromises 112 publications covering the six major capital cities.
 The cost to advertise in community newspapers can start from as little as $600 for a full-page ad.

 These regional newspapers cover all of the major regional cities of Australia and also the highest-selling rural titles.
 Here are some examples of regional newspapers contract rates: